 We know more about the United States.
 The number of people living Polyamory has been estimated at half a million in 2009, according to Jessica Bennett @jess7bennett in The Daily Beast: Only You.
 And You.
 And You.
 (Jul 28, 2009).
 The term Polyamory was also coined in the US, which is why many people in Germany also prefer to call it Polyamory instead of the translated Polyamorie.
 Whether “Germanized” or English, the term is artificial anyway as it mixes Latin and Greek.
 And in the U.S. there is a large, active and well connected movement.

 Germany has seen only a start of this.
 On the other hand Germany already has a party in some parliaments of our federal states, the Piraten (Pirates, yes), that wants to legalize Polygamy, which is also the ultimate goal of my efforts as i think forbidding Polygamy is an unnecessary restriction of individual rights.What do you think?
-Leave a comment here (please scroll down to end of page) or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.

 And the tweet, here as a link and embedded directly (the latter does not work on all devices)